 f.
 Boats passing others in areas marked "no passing" shall be penalized 60 seconds for each violation.

 g.
 Boats passing a bridge under an arch marked "non-navigable" shall be penalized 60 seconds for each violation.

 a.
 All boats must be equipped with a protective "ball" on the bow or its anti-puncture equivalent as specified by the current version of the Rules of Rowing, rule 3-105, available from US Rowing.
 Boats that fail to meet this rule will not be allowed to launch.

 b.
 For boats with flexible-soled shoes attached to the foot stretchers, heels must be attached to the stretchers by a method allowing quick exit in case of emergency (“heel ties”).
 Boats will be inspected at the dock and must comply with this rule to be permitted to launch.

 c.
 Each boat must display its assigned bow number and be equipped with a bow clip for this purpose.
 No boat will be allowed to leave the dock without a bow number.

 a.
 Participants will be classified according to the current version of the Rules of Rowing, available from US Rowing.
 Masters rowers are 21 years of age and older.

-d.
+g.
 Handicaps will be utilized for all Masters races and will be determined using US Rowing guidelines, as published in the current Rules of Rowing.
 Masters races may be split according to age categories, depending on the number of entries, at the discretion of the Race Director.
 Participants are responsible for providing correct age information for Masters crews.
 The Parent/Child event will not be handicapped and may be a mixed event, depending on the number of entries.

 7. TRAVEL PATTERN